talorlik/ldap-2fa-on-k8s/application/README.md

 validated via Route53)
 3. **LDAP Internal**: LDAP service is ClusterIP only, not exposed externally
-4. **Sensitive Variables**: Passwords are marked as sensitive in Terraform and must be set via environment variables, never in `variables.tfvars`
+4. **Sensitive Variables**: Passwords are marked as sensitive in Terraform and must be set via environment variables, never in `variables.tfvars`.
+See [Secrets Requirements](SECRETS_REQUIREMENTS.md) for configuration details.
 5. **Encrypted Storage**: EBS volumes are encrypted by default (configurable via `storage_class_encrypted`)
 6. **Network Isolation**: Services run in private subnets